apache/doris/docs/en/administrator-guide/variables.md

 * `disable_join_reorder`

     Used to turn off all automatic join reorder algorithms in the system.
 There are two values: true and false.It is closed by default, that is, the automatic join reorder algorithm of the system is adopted.
 After set to true, the system will close all automatic sorting algorithms, adopt the original SQL table order, and execute join

+* `return_object_data_as_binary`
+    Used to identify whether to return the bitmap/hll result in the select result.
+In the select into outfile statement, if the export file format is csv, the bimap/hll data will be base64-encoded, if it is the parquet file format, the data will be stored as a byte array